Postponed Tokyo Olympics to open July 23 next year

 The postponement has handed organisers the “unprecedented” task of rearranging an event seven years in the making, and Tokyo 2020 CEO Toshiro Muto has admitted the additional costs will be “massive”.

-According to the latest budget, the Games were due to cost $12.6 billion, shared between the organising committee, the government of Japan and Tokyo city.
+According to the latest budget, the Games were due to cost US$12.6 billion, shared between the organising committee, the Government of Japan and Tokyo city.

 Hotels have had to cancel bookings, dealing them a bitter blow at a time when tourism is already being hammered by the coronavirus.